 T: 353 91 509800

-- Late applications: 1 May 2013 (Late applications may NOT be made by those applying on "Mature Grounds" or for entry to Medicine)
+- Late applications: 1 May (Late applications may NOT be made by those applying on "Mature Grounds" or for entry to Medicine).

-If you are submitting a non-standard application (an entry on page three of the application form), you should submit it to the CAO Officeby the 1 February, 2013
+If you are submitting a non-standard application (an entry on page three of the application form), you should submit it to the CAO Office by the 1 February.

 Entry requirements vary for each programme.
 Check individual programme webpages for specific requirements.

-IMPORTANT: most supporting documents you can upload to your PAC application electronically.
-You will be given instructions on this aspect as you make your application.
+You must upload to your application electronically.
+You will be given instructions on this aspect once you submit your application.